Holiday Trash Tips

 scheduled collection service on all holidays except Christmas Day and New

-day falls on these observed holidays (Tuesday, December 25, 2012 and Tuesday, January 1, 2013), the missed collection will be made up on the
+- When your Refuse day falls on these holidays, the missed collection will be made up on the

 collection will continue on the days following the